 Artist: PLF (Peter Ferrari)

 Also found at Little Kings is another mural to check off your list.
-This mural is in the patio section and was created in the Fall of 2011.
-It was a special project for Young, Foxy & Free, a culture magazine.
+This mural is in the patio section of the venue and was created in the fall of 2011 as a special project for Young, Foxy & Free, a culture magazine.
 My favorite thing about it is the unique, intricate geometric design interlaced with pops of blue.

 Artist: Dave Jenkins

 This mural is always a crowd favorite.
 Located on the side of the iconic local restaurant, this spot is a fun post-meal photo op that the whole family will treasure!
 Lettuce show you how amazing it can be to pose with vegetables!

 Location: 294 W. Washington St., corner of Pulaski and W. Washington St.